Abbe98/nationalmuseum-ksamsok/README.md

 # Nationalmuseum K-samsök

-An OAI-PMH endpoint implemented over Nationalmuseums REST API.
-Only a subset of OAI-PMH is implemented.
+An OAI-PMH endpoint implemented over Nationalmuseum's REST API.
+Only a subset of OAI-PMH is implemented and in its current state it is not compatible with K-samsök's harvester.

 ## Development